List of Black Cat characters: Eve

 She is designed to be the ultimate soldier, being raised to be an emotionless killing machine, not understanding the concept of free choice.
 She is saved by Sven from the weapons smuggler, Torneo Rudman, and he treats her like a human for the first time in her life.
 Seemingly unfeeling and more like the machine she was made to be initially, she turned more and more like a human as the series progress due to the time she spent with Train and Sven.
 She loves reading, and can remember everything in a book after reading it once, which also served to build her humanity.
 Sven initially tries to keep her away from the Sweeper life for her own safety, though she proves that she can fight and he begins to treat her as a partner.
 She also has a deep sense of compassion and will absolutely not kill no matter what, stemming from guilt she feels for the murders she committed before Sven found her.

 Yabuki agonized over choosing her name, looking for one that evoked "purity and innocence."
 Eve came in second place in all three of the series' character popularity contests.
 The character Golden Darkness (or Yami) from Yabuki's later work, To Love Ru, is based on Eve.
 They both have the ability to turn parts of their bodies into weapons.
 Golden Darkness comes from the spaceship Lunatique and her creator is Tearju.
 In chapter 61 of To Love-Ru, Golden Darkness tries on a black dress similar to the one that Eve wears in the final chapters of Black Cat.
 In chapter 15 of To Love-Ru Darkness, it is revealed that the character's true name is Eve.
-In the anime adaptations, both Eve and Golden Darkness are voiced by Misato Fukuen.